polyu25100453g/AAE5303_Group/GROUP_INFO_demo.md

 [Your creative explanation here - or skip this section if you want!]

 ## Team Members
-> 💡 **Tip:** Feel free to add your personal photo if you'd like!
-It's completely optional but can make your profile more personal. 📸

 ### Member 1
 - **Student ID:** [25100453g]